programiz/kotlin-todo/README.md

 # Kotlin Todo

 Kotlin Todo is a simple todo-list created with Kotlin and Javascript.
+Click [Learn Kotlin](https://www.programiz.com/kotlin) to get started with Kotlin.

 ## Setting up the project